Suggestions for Current and Prospective Graduate Students

 of study without duplicating the courses you have taken in your primary

-curriculum track of study.
+academic track of study.

-are enrolled for more information about supporting coursework.
+for your academic track for more information about supporting coursework.

 There are many excellent courses in mathematics and computer science